vorticist/os-demo/README.md

 		},
 	})
 ```
+We're getting the actual cred values from the local docker environment variables and creating a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) in our cluster.
 #### Deployment
 With a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) we tell kubernetes what do we want to deploy and how to manage its resources
 - They represent the in-cluster desired state of our application